Do You Need an Electrical Permit?

 What Needs a Permit

 Colorado law requires a permit for any new installation, alteration, or extension of a permanent wiring system.
-In practice, this covers anything that changes how electricity is distributed in your home.
+If the work changes the wiring, adds a circuit, or alters how power is distributed, it needs a permit.
+If it's a like-for-like swap of a device in the same spot, it doesn't.

 - Panel replacements